datacarpentry/OpenRefine-ecology-lesson/setup.md

 > ## Software
 >
-> For this lesson you will need **OpenRefine version 3.6.2** and a web browser.
+> For this lesson you will need **OpenRefine version 3.7.2** and a web browser.
 >
 > Note: OpenRefine is a Java program that runs on your machine (not in the cloud).
 It runs inside your browser, but no web connection is needed.
 >
-> Download OpenRefine version 3.6.2 from [http://openrefine.org/download.html](http://openrefine.org/download.html).
+> Download OpenRefine version 3.7.2 from [https://openrefine.org/download](https://openrefine.org/download).
 > * Do not download beta versions or the release candidates.
 These are only for development and testing of the software.
-> * If you are on Windows and do not have Java installed, download the version `Windows kit with embedded Java`.
+> * If you are on Windows and do not have Java installed, download the version `Windows (including Java)`.
 > * Unzip the downloaded file into a directory and name that directory something like OpenRefine.
 > * Check below for further instructions depending on your operating system.
 >